ajuna-network/Ajuna/pallets/ajuna-nft-transfer/README.md

 # Ajuna NFT-Transfer Pallet

+// SBP-M3 review: Readme should contain more pallet related information

 This pallet provides utilities for transforming any given asset into a serialized form which can later be uploaded to an IPFS server provider.

 ## Integration